boston college law school

 Successfully completing the course and examination administered by the British Standards Institution, Mr. Doliner is certified in the implementation of ISO-14000 series environmental management systems.

 James P. Dowden received his Bachelor of Arts degree magna cum laude from Boston College where he was elected to Phi Beta Kappa.
 He received his J.D. from Boston College Law School summa cum laude, was Articles Editor of the Boston College Law Review, and won the James W. Smith Award for the highest academic achievement in his class.
 Following law school, Mr. Dowden clerked for the Hon.
 Anthony Scirca, now Chief Judge of the Third Circuit in Philadelphia Pennsylvania as well as Associate Justice Stephen Breyer during the OT 04-05 term.
-Following his clerkships, Mr. Dowden was an Associate in the Litigation Department at Ropes & Gray.
-He is currently an Assistant United States Attorney with the U.S. Attorney's Office for the District of Massachusetts.
+Following his clerkships, Mr. Dowden was an Assistant United States Attorney with the U.S. Attorney's Office for the District of Massachusetts.
+He is currently an Associate in the Litigation Department at Ropes & Gray.

 Michael T. Fatale has been with the Massachusetts Department of Revenue (DOR) since 1992 and has been the Chief of the Rulings and Regulations Bureau since 2006.
 He is the primary author of numerous state tax regulations and other DOR pronouncements, and has litigated or co-litigated several high-profile DOR cases.
 Mr. Fatale is the author of several law review articles on constitutional and federal preemption law that have been cited in various state tax cases, including cases decided by the Iowa and West Virginia Supreme Courts and the New Mexico and California Courts of Appeal.
 In 2012, he was awarded the Paull Mines Award for Outstanding Contribution to State Tax Jurisprudence by the Multistate Tax Commission.
 In 2005, The Boston Globereported on his leadership role in obtaining a large settlement in a bankruptcy case on behalf of eighteen states (“Hooray for the Taxman”).
 He speaks frequently at state tax conferences, has previously been a guest lecturer at Georgetown University Law School, and is an instructor of state corporate income tax in the training program offered by the Multistate Tax Commission.
 Mr. Fatale worked in private practice before joining DOR and holds an undergraduate degree from Columbia University and a law degree, cum laude, from Boston College Law School.